hilma-tech/random_data_generator/README.md

 # Random Data Generator

+PROGRAM RUNS ONCE THE EXE IS CLICKED DO NOT CLOSE THE CMD WINDOW Download the application and the config file OR download all the files and make the python environment and run the python program with the config file

 Create a csv file in the format:

 table | column | date_type | unique | content